harshanaku/NABleETLTask/README.md

 Overview :
 This is a poc for loading of university fixed width data file to db

+Assumptions and changes to sample files:
+  1. Minor change was done for studentid since both ids were same, in order for unqiene, made two ids unique.
+  2. Fixed width file had some differences in length interms of provided data_dict file, so added couple of spaces to to taly the columns with values.

 Tools used :
 DB : Posgres
 Pipeline tool : Airflow
 Scripting Language : Python
 Container : Docker

+Orchestration :
+  whole pipeline is created and orchestrated with Airflow. dag_id='daily_load_university_data'

 Sequance of The Load :
 1. Parse fixed width Uni data file with requested column set.